 This afternoon, we visit a nearby conservation sanctuary working to protect and sustain the mysterious Tasmanian Devil, and our visit offers a rare opportunity to see and learn about these hard-to-find nocturnal species that are endangered in the wild.
 The sanctuary is involved with breeding, release and re-introduction of Tasmanian devils, in addition to field monitoring of wild populations and orphan rehabilitation.
 It also houses the closely related spotted-tail and Eastern quolls, offering a trifecta of Tasmania’s three largest carnivorous marsupials.
 If our timing is right, we may even witness a feeding.

-Day 15: Cradle Mountain / Private Flight to Port Augusta / Ikara-Flinders Ranges National Park
+Day 15: Cradle Mountain / Private Flight to Hawker / Ikara-Flinders Ranges National Park

 Keeping an eye out for some last sightings of wombats, wallabies and pademelons as we leave the lodge, we drive this morning to Devonport on Tasmania’s northern coast.
-From here, catch a private chartered flight to Port Augusta in the state of South Australia, our gateway to the Outback in the Flinders Ranges.
-Once we land, we drive two more hours to Ikara-Flinders Ranges National Park and check in at our luxury expedition camp, a comfortable base for a full slate of activities ahead.
+From here, catch a private chartered flight to Hawker in the state of South Australia, our gateway to the Outback in the Flinders Ranges.
+Once we land, we drive 30 minutes to Rawnsley Park Station and check in to our luxury eco-villas, just minutes outside Ikara-Flinders Ranges National Park—our base for a full slate of activities ahead.

-Days 16 & 17: Outback Exploration in Ikara-Flinders Ranges National Park
+Days 16 & 17: Exploring the Outback in Ikara-Flinders Ranges National Park